The History of Glass in Atlanta's Architecture: From Antebellum to Modern Day

 Future Vision: “We’re seeing designs for ‘invisible’ buildings that blur the line between interior and exterior spaces, pushing the boundaries of what’s possible with glass,” predicts Alexandra Thompson, a prominent Atlanta-based architect.

-Conclusion: Reflecting on Atlanta’s Glassy Evolution
+: Reflecting on Atlanta’s Glassy Evolution

 From the modest window panes of antebellum homes to the soaring glass towers that now define its skyline, the history of glass in Atlanta’s architecture is a reflection of the city itself - resilient, innovative, and ever-evolving.
 This journey through time reveals not just changes in building materials and techniques, but the aspirations, challenges, and triumphs of a city constantly reinventing itself.